 Aarhus University is a leading university in Denmark in building student exchange opportunities.
 The university encourages all students to spend time studying abroad.
 Every year, more than 700 students from Aarhus BSS go abroad to participate in exchange programmes around the world at our more than 300 partner universities.
-About the same number of students from all over the world come to participate in the exchange programme in Aarhus and this contributes to a truly international learning atmosphere.
+About the same number of students from all over the world come to participate in the exchange programme in Aarhus, and this contributes to a truly international learning atmosphere.

 -experienced, photographed and filmed by the students themselves.

-With thousands of pictures #yourniversity gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.
+With thousands of pictures #AUInternational, #AarhusUni gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.

-This data is derived from AU's 2013/2014 employment survey.
+This data is derived from AU's 2016 employment survey.
 This data should not be considered a completely accurate representation of the labour market and job functions for all graduates of the individual degree programmes.
-It exclusively represent the responses submitted to the survey in the years in question.
+It exclusively represents the responses submitted to the survey in the years in question.

-Today we see increased decentralisation of corporate financial data and financial management, and it has therefore become even more important for the controller to find and process relevant information in a qualified way.
+Today, we see increased decentralisation of corporate financial data and financial management, and it has therefore become even more important for the controller to find and process relevant information in a qualified way.
 In many job profiles words like analytical skills, communication ability and a good knowledge of different IT-systems e.g. excel, SAP, etc. are necessary.

 When you have earned the degree, your career opportunities will be numerous;

 The Department of Economics and Business has its own Accounting Research Group, and you will have the opportunity to participate in different research projects as a student assistant or research assistant.